-One of the most powerful things you can do to boost team morale, support your virtual workforce, and keep remote employees engaged is to open a virtual ‘lunchroom’.
+One of the most powerful things you can do to boost team morale, support your virtual workforce, and keep remote agents engaged is to open a virtual ‘lunchroom’.

 This could be as simple as a Slack channel called #lunch, where your team can announce when they’re taking lunch and if anyone wants to join them for a chat.
 Or you could use apps like Houseparty or Jamm so that employees can drop in and out on each other informally, or arrange virtual lunch breaks together.